 If you love soft cookie dough and speculoos, these cookie rolls will get you crazy.
-First off all, isn’t speculoos just one of the best things you can get in a jar?
-In Holland I used to eat speculoos as a spread on my bread with breakfast or even better, on pancakes.
+First, of all, isn’t speculoos just one of the best things you can get in a jar?
+In Holland, I used to eat speculoos as a spread on my bread with breakfast or even better, on pancakes.
 A small warning should be made, once you have a jar of speculoos in your kitchen cabinet, you might find yourself sticking your finger in it once in a while.
 It’s just way too good, so you kinda always want more.
-It’s why these cookie rolls are dangerous, but way to delicious not to make them and with all the snow on top they make a perfect Christmas treat!
+It’s why these cookie rolls are dangerous but way too delicious not to make them.
+With all the snow on top, they also make a perfect Christmas treat!

 Speculoos Cookie Rolls